FavourDaniel/messaging-system/READMe.md

 ## Set up Celery

-Celery is a asynchronous task queue/job queue system for Python, designed to handle real-time operations and can be used to schedule tasks that run in the background, allowing for concurrency and parallel execution of code.
+Celery is an asynchronous task queue/job queue system for Python, designed to handle real-time operations.
+It can be used to schedule tasks that run in the background, allowing for concurrency and parallel execution of code.

 Celery is a Python package so it will be installed with pip.
 This will be done in a virtual environment.